kyleaisho/webpack-stats-compare/README.md

+# WEBPACK-STATS-COMPARE

-Compare two webpack stats files to get a list of the files which are moved into and out of each named chunk.
+A tool to compare two webpack stats files to get a list of the files which are moved into and out of each named chunk.

 How to use:

-`npm start -- './path1 './path2'`
+`webpack-stats-compare ./path1/stats-old.json ./path2/stats-new.json`

 The first argument will be the original stats file and the second